JitheshMithra/QECops/README.md

 **Output:**
 For a given physical error rate _p_ and the size of the code _n_, the tool will estimate the logical error rate, which is the probability that decoding will fail, and it uses the Monte Carlo simulation by repeatedly sampling random noise.
 So by producing _p_ across a range of values and comparing the different code sizes, the tool will make a standard diagnostic plot that shows logical error rate vs physical error rate.
 The plot quantifies the data and shows how effectively the redundancy suppresses the errors and identifies where error correction will succeed or fail.

-As for the analytical curve, it uses binomial distribution to calculate the theorethical baseline.
+As for the analytical curve, it uses binomial distribution to calculate the theoretical baseline.
 The similarity between each curve shows validation.

 ### Limitations:
   - The tool does not measure hardware noise, it analyzes the error correction performance of a given assumed noise parameters